WoofGrrrr/file-system-broker/README.md

 # file-system-broker: File System Broker for Mozilla Thunderbird

-The File System Broker Extension uses the Web Extension Experiments API to provide limited access to the computer's file system.
+The FileSystemBroker Extension uses the Web Extension Experiments API to provide managed, limited access to the computer's file system.

 Its purpose is to make it so that other Web Extensions can access the computer's file system without having to use the Experiments API directly.
 Access to the